Postsecondary Nursing Instructors and Teachers

 Other responsibilities

-Besides the “typical day” things that Nursing Professors do, they Initiate, facilitate, and moderate classroom discussions.
-They might also Prepare and deliver lectures to undergraduate or graduate students on topics such as pharmacology, mental health nursing, and community health care practices.
+In addition, they Prepare and deliver lectures to undergraduate or graduate students on topics such as pharmacology, mental health nursing, and community health care practices.

-Although specific duties may vary, many of them Evaluate and grade students’ class work, laboratory and clinic work, assignments, and papers.
+Although specific duties may vary, many of them Compile, administer, and grade examinations, or assign this work to others.

-To some Nursing Professors, it is also their responsibility to Collaborate with colleagues to address teaching and research issues.
+To some Nursing Professors, it is also their responsibility to Maintain student attendance records, grades, and other required records.

 Working life